Insidious: Chapter 2: Plot

 In 1986, Lorraine Lambert summons demonologist Elise Rainier to help her son Josh, who is being haunted by the spirit of an old woman in a black bridal gown.
 While searching for paranormal phenomena in their home, Elise's arm is slashed by an unseen force.
 She insists that they must suppress Josh's astral projection abilities for his own safety and plant altered memories in his brain.

-Twenty-four years later, Josh's wife, Renai Lambert, is questioned by a detective about the death of Elise.
+24 years later, Josh's wife, Renai Lambert, is questioned by a detective about the death of Elise (Note: As depicted in Insidious (2010).).
 She, Josh, and their children – Dalton, Foster, and Kali – temporarily relocate to Lorraine's house, where the paranormal events continue.
 Dalton tells his mother that he has been having nightmares about a woman in a white dress and hears Josh talking to an unseen figure.
 Renai receives a call from the police stating that the forensic evidence does not prove that Josh murdered Elise before being attacked by a ghostly woman in a white dress.
 Josh hears a voice urging him to kill his family.

 Specs and Tucker, Elise's former associates, show Lorraine a videotape of the 1986 investigation; the enhanced footage reveals an adult Josh standing behind his younger self.
 They contact Elise's former colleague, Carl, who attempts to contact Elise's spirit.
 They are instructed to find answers at an abandoned hospital, where Lorraine used to work as a physician.
 Lorraine recounts the story of a patient named Parker Crane who, twenty-four years ago, had assaulted a then-young Josh.
 She saw Parker out of bed some days later and was informed by a nurse that he had jumped to his death the day before.
 The group then goes to the Crane family home, where Lorraine is attacked by the spirit of Parker's mother, Michelle, who calls herself "Mother Mortis"; she is the spirit Carl had summoned and mistakenly believed to be Elise.
 The group finds a secret room containing numerous corpses, a black wedding gown, and newspaper clippings, leading them to discover that Parker had been a serial killer known as "The Bride in Black", who abducted and murdered fifteen women while dressed as a woman himself at the behest of his mother's spirit.